This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Frozen Tamales vs. Fresh Tamales:

-I made frozen tamales using Pressure Cook + 45 minutes and full release.
-I let them sit in the instant pot for 5 minutes before I took them out.
-They were perfect.
+- For frozen tamales: HIGH Pressure Cook + 45 minutes and full release.
+Let them sit in the instant pot for 5 minutes before taking them out.

 The other thing I would do is make them ahead of time, freeze them, then reheat them the day of the party.